HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases2.md

 - INa (e.g. I8,I9) are steps used by the Indirect use case when communicating with a FHIR API enabled CBO
 - INb (e.g. I8b, I9b) are steps used by the Indirect use case when communicating with a FHIR application enabled CBO

-### Driving real-world use cases from which the workflow is based
+### Patient Stories and Workflow
 SDOH IG related Patient Stories are available on the Gravity Project Confluence site [here](https://confluence.hl7.org/display/GRAV/Patient+Stories).

 These use cases are represented by workflow diagrams on the [Exchange Workflow Page](exchange_workflow.html)

 ### Overview
-The basis of the exchange interactions described below is to attempt to ‘close the loop’ between provider, or other healthcare actor, who makes a request (referral, in FHIR provide as a combination [SDOHCC Task For Referral Management](StructureDefinition-SDOHCC-TaskForReferralManagement.html)/[SDOHCC ServiceRequest](StructureDefinition-SDOHCC-ServiceRequest.html)) for SDOH services and the request recipient (referral recipient, with various FHIR enabled capabilities and configurations as described below).
-The workflow detailed below provides a vision of how the IG is implemented (including all FHIR Artifacts, e.g Capability Statements, SDOH ServiceRequest, SDOH Task) to enable back and forth communication.
+The basis of the exchange interactions described below is to attempt to ‘close the loop’ between a provider, or other healthcare actor, who makes a request (referral), in FHIR provided as a combination of [SDOHCC Task For Referral Management](StructureDefinition-SDOHCC-TaskForReferralManagement.html)/[SDOHCC ServiceRequest](StructureDefinition-SDOHCC-ServiceRequest.html), for SDOH services and the request recipient (referral recipient, with various FHIR enabled capabilities and configurations as described below).
+The workflow detailed below provides a vision of how the IG is implemented (including all FHIR Artifacts, such as Capability Statements, Resource profiles, and valuesets) to enable back and forth communication.

 The functional use cases defined below are based on specific exchanges of information between the relevant actors.
 These use cases include:

 - A direct referral between a requesting entity and a performing entity where both entities have FHIR APIs to facilitate the exchanges
-- A "light" version of the direct referral where the performing entity uses a application that can access the referring entities API (but does not have FHIR API capability)
+- A "light" version of the direct referral where the performing entity uses and application that can access the referring entities API (but does not have FHIR API capability)
 - An indirect referral, where the communication between the referring entity and the performing entity is through an intermediary (such as a Coordination Platform as defined below) that has FHIR API capability
-- Finally, a patient application may optionally communicate directly with any of the entities that support a FHIR API and provides a mechanism for secure exchange
+- Finally, a patient application may optionally communicate directly with any of the entities that support a FHIR API and provide a mechanism for secure exchange

 ### Actors

-- Provider (includes licensed providers and others that interact with the patient to assess social risk, set goal, and determine/recommend referrals)
+- Provider -- includes licensed providers and others that interact with the patient to assess social risk, set goals, and determine/recommend referrals
-- Care Coordinator (coordinates the care and referral activities but normally does not make assessment, goal, or referral decisions)
+- Care Coordinator -- coordinates the care and referral activities but normally does not make assessment, goal, or referral decisions
-- Patient (consumer, client, etc.) --the subject of the assessment, goals, referrals and services delivered)
+- Patient -- a consumer, or client, who is the subject of the assessment, goals, referrals and services delivered
 - Community Based Organization (CBO) -- organizations that deliver social requested services (e.g. food pantry)
 - Coordination Platform (CP) -- an intermediary that receives referrals, assesses patient needs, and works with one or more CBOs to deliver the services

 ### Business Associates

 - CBOs and CPs are not covered entities under HIPAA.
-(Covered entities only includes Providers, Payers, and Clearing Houses)
+(Covered entities only include Providers, Payers, and Clearing Houses)
 - However, a CBO and/or CP may be a Business Associate (BA) of a covered entity.
 This requires a Business Associate Agreement (BAA) between the covered entity and the BA.
 - Entities covered under a BAA may be able to receive Protected Health Information (PHI) as part of the agreement without consent of the patient.
 However, they are required to observe the same limitation as covered entities with regard the protection and disclosure of PHI.
-- Typically a BAA is required by a covered entity to avoid disclosure of PHI by non-covered entities and in particular in situations where clinical information is shared to help manage the needs of the patient  (e.g., if the patient is diabetic and therefore has specific dietary constraints)
+- Typically, a BAA is required by a covered entity to avoid disclosure of PHI by non-covered entities and, in particular, in situations where clinical information is shared to help manage the needs of the patient  (e.g., if the patient is diabetic and therefore has specific dietary constraints)
-- For a covered entity or business associate to share PHI with an entity that is not a covered entity or does not have a BAA, consent of the patient is generally required (there are specific exception allowed by HIPAA)
+- For a covered entity or business associate to share PHI with an entity that is not a covered entity or does not have a BAA, consent of the patient is generally required (there are specific exceptions allowed by HIPAA)

 ### Direct Referral